abi-am/omicss26/Functional genomics/Genetic variations/varinat_calling/variant_calling_pipeline.md

   --CREATE_INDEX true
 ```

-### Step 4: Variant Calling (HaplotypeCaller in GVCF mode)
-Generate a GVCF file for each sample using HaplotypeCaller.
-This mode enables joint genotyping in the next steps.
+⚠️⚠️⚠️ **HALT HERE!** ⚠️⚠️⚠️

-⚠️ **NOTE:** Step 4 and 5 command may take quite a long time to run.
+Step 4 and 5 command may take quite a long time to run.
 You can start it to make sure your code works correctly, but you don't need to let it finish.
 The final output files are already available at:
 `/mnt/nas1/proj/omicss26/ngs_data_analysis/variant_calling/data/gvcf and /vcf`
 You can copy them into your working directory if needed.

+### Step 4: Variant Calling (HaplotypeCaller in GVCF mode)
+Generate a GVCF file for each sample using HaplotypeCaller.
+This mode enables joint genotyping in the next steps.

 > If you're using slurm, make sure the memory you allocate there matches the memory you allocate within the script.